apache/linkis-website/versioned_docs/version-0.11.0/api/rest_api.md

 ### 3.6 System User Agent Settings

-- gateway proxy settings
+- Gateway proxy settings

-  Edit proxy.properties file in gateway installation directory conf, add content： token=user1,user2
+  Modify the proxy.properties file in the gateway installation directory conf and add content: token=user1,user2

-  Instructions：token is the key given to the user of the system and other users on the right that the user can proxy, such as token=*.
+  Note: The token is the secret key given to the system user, and the right is the other users that the system user can act as proxy.
+For example, token=*, the user is not restricted.

-- httpRequest Proxy Settings
+- http request proxy settings

-  Add two arguments settings to the requested Headers parameter
+  Add two parameter settings to the Headers parameter of the request

  ```
     Proxy-User = proxy user xxx
-    Validation-Code = gateway configured system token
+    Validation-Code = system token configured by the gateway

  ```